CybersecurityForDemocracy/tiktok-library/README.md

 - `--exclude-any-keywords`
 - `--exclude-all-keywords`

-These flags take a comma separated list of values (eg `--include-all-hashtags butter,cheese`)
+These flags take a comma separated list of values (eg `--include-all-hashtags butter,cheese`, `--only-from-usernames amuro,roux`)

 flags with `any` in the name will query the API for videos that have one or more of the provided values. for example `--include-any-hashtags butter,cheese` would